 E1.
 Is there freedom of assembly?
 3 / 4

 The constitution guarantees freedom of assembly, which is largely upheld in practice.
 Under the new government, space for demonstrations and protests has opened.
-Peaceful protests took place throughout 2017, including in October against the pretrial release to house arrest of Djibril Bassolé, who is accused of involvement in the 2015 attempted coup.
-A demonstration against terrorism was held in August.
+Several peaceful protests took place in 2018.
 However, past government repression of peaceful demonstrations can still discourage such events, and the ability to demonstrate is restricted in areas affected by militant activity.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 3 / 4

 While many NGOs operate openly and freely, human rights groups have reported abuses by security forces in the past.
 NGOs still face harassment in carrying out their work, and NGO leaders argue that some legal provisions, including vaguely worded terrorism laws, are vulnerable to being misused to silence human rights defenders.